How to Hand Wash Wool Sweaters

 Before You Begin Washing:

 My method for repairing holes is a little, shall we say, blasé.
 It's a required taste.
 They don't go unnoticed.
 You know there was once a hole there.
 If you want to find ways to repair holes, there are many.
-I suggest you find tutorials elsewhere, like below.
+Here are some beautiful ones, below.

 (Left) Martha Stewart.
 (Right) Honestly WTF.
 Click on pictures for links.